benju66/Notebook-Nest/README.md

 - Each notebook has independent folders (use Export/Import to share structures)
 - Search index builds as you view notes — unviewed notes won't appear in deep search
 - Chrome may show a developer mode warning for unpacked extensions
+- Underling content in a note is not persistent, I think this is a Google issue.

 ## Contributing

 Found a bug or have a feature request?
 Open an issue or submit a PR.

+@ccgee for a light theme contrast bug.

 ## Author